• Skip to primary navigation

 Serving: 1TartCalories: 845kcalCarbohydrates: 125.8gProtein: 12.4gFat: 35.5gSaturated Fat: 5.5gCholesterol: 198mgSodium: 351mgPotassium: 248mgFiber: 3.2gSugar: 78.2gCalcium: 44mgIron: 4mg

-Tried this recipe?
-Let us know!I’d love to hear what you think so please leave a comment below.
+Did you make this recipe?I’d love to hear what you think – leave a review below.
 Sharing on socials?
 Tag me @itsbakeangel and use #makeitwithbakeangel!

-Filed Under: All Recipes, Dairy Free, Easter, Kid Friendly, Nut Free, Soy Free, Tarts and Pies
+Posted Under: All Recipes, Dairy Free, Easter, Kid Friendly, Nut Free, Soy Free, Tarts and Pies

 About Bake Angel